karimelmel/karimelmel.github.io/_posts/2020-12-09-ssm-attack-and-defense-strategies.markdown

 - Session Activity Logging: https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-logging.html

 The combination of all these makes Session Manager and Run Command powerful tools that allows secure remote administration without having to use a bastion host.

+Any other ideas for protecting or abusing SSM?
+Let me know.